Yesterday I was playing "Cartoon & Cereal" when a friend asked, "What's this?"

 Rapper Big Pooh - "RapperPooh-A-Lude" ft.
 Kendrick Lamar & Ab-Soul

 We've had Kendrick & Pooh and plenty of Kendrick & Ab, so let's not leave out this outstanding triple effort.
 Pooh's verse creeps in and unfolds over a slow build from producer Focus..., a lone hi-hat joined by the triumphant screech of horns and a bassline that takes control and leads you into deep relaxation.
-By the time Kendrick is "about to grab his mop stick" the production is in full flow and ready for another rap clinic from he and the Black Lip Bastard.
+By the time Kendrick is "about to grab his mop stick," the production is in full flow and ready for another rap clinic from him and the Black Lip Bastard.

 "I fry your optics, if you watching my style, watch it / Tyrannosaurus reading a thesaurus, hold rappers hostage"